harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a UI issue to ensure that the pipeline execution UI shows correct icons for container steps.
 (CDS-73725, ZD-47103)

-- Fixed a Helm Chart deployment issue where specifying the Chart Version in the manifest as a runtime input resulted in the error Failed to query chart versions.
-Response code [404].
+- Fixed a Helm chart deployment issue where specifying the chart version in the manifest as a runtime input resulted in the error, `Failed to query chart versions.
+Response code [404]`.
+(CDS-73714, ZD-47063)

 The OCI Helm connector now fetches the chart version correctly.
-(CDS-73714, ZD-47063)

 - Harness does not currently support using expressions in failure strategies, so this support has been removed from the UI.
 Harness has a roadmap item to simplify YAML definitionss, which will support using expressions in failure strategies.
 (CDS-73614)